remix-run/react-router/packages/react-router-dom/docs/guides/scroll-restoration.md

 ## Generic Solution

-For a generic solution (and what browser are starting to implement natively) we're talking about two things:
+For a generic solution (and what browsers are starting to implement natively) we're talking about two things:

 1. Scrolling up on navigation so you don't start a new screen scrolled to the bottom
 2. Restoring scroll positions of the window and overflow elements on "back" and "forward" clicks (but not Link clicks!)